 If you own assets in Spain, they must be in your Spanish will.

-Why.
-Only a judge in Spain can only dispose of your assets located in Spain; a judge in your home country can’t do this.
+Only a judge, or notary public, in Spain can only dispose of your assets located in Spain; a judge in your home country can’t do this.
 If you submit your ‘home-country’ will in Spain, it must be ‘authenticated’ before it can be used.
 A long, expensive process.

 Will Contents.
-Only include assets located in Spain in your Spanish will; no need to list non-Spanish assets.
-The will from your home country, and any country where you own property, should likewise only include assets located in the country.
-Each will must comply with local law so you’ll need a lawyer in each country to prepare the will.
+Only include assets located in Spain, no need to list non-Spanish assets; they go in the will of the country where they are located.
+Each will must comply with local law so you’ll need a lawyer in each country.

 Ex-pat Advantage.
-You may direct the Spanish judge to apply the ‘disposition laws’ of your citizenship country, instead of Spanish law, when transferring your Spanish assets to your heirs.
-Why is this important?:
+You may direct the Spanish judge to apply the law of your home country when disposing of your Spanish assets.
+Why this is important:

 Spanish Law.
-Catalunya, and most of Spain, have ‘compulsory heirs’ who inherit certain assets no matter what.
-For example, if you own a flat in Barcelona where you live with your family, upon your death, your spouse will receive 50% of the flat and your children, regardless of age, receive 25%.
-It doesn’t matter what your will says; it transfers as a matter of law.
+Catalunya, and most of Spain, have ‘compulsory heirs’ who inherit no matter what.
+So if you own a flat in Barcelona where you live with your family, when you die your spouse receives 50% of the flat and your children, regardless of age, receive 25%.
+It transfers as a matter of law, your will is irrelevant.

 Your Country’s Law.
-Some countries, and most USA states, have ‘free disposition’ of assets.
-This means you can name any heir you want and the law compels no one.
-If this is the law in your country, you can tell the Spanish judge to apply it to your will.
+Some countries and most USA states have ‘free disposition’.
+This means you can name any heir you want and no one is compelled.
+If this is the case, simply ask the Spanish judge to apply it to your will.

 An Illustration.
 USA citizen Sam is from California.
-He’s a resident of Spain and owns a flat in Barcelona where he lives with his Spanish wife Montse.
-They have two adult children, Jordi and Gemma.
-Sam wants to give his Barcelona flat to Gemma.
+He owns a flat in Barcelona where he lives with his Spanish wife Montse.
+They have two adult children, Alpha and Beta.
+Sam wants to give his Barcelona flat to Alpha alona.

 Spanish Will.
-Upon Sam’s request, the Spanish judge will apply California law and pass 100% ownership of the Barcelona flat to Gemma.
-The ‘compelled heirs’, Montse and Jordi, receive no ownership interest.
+Upon Sam’s request, the Spanish judge will apply California law and pass 100% ownership of the flat to Alpha.
+Montse and Beta are not compelled and receive nothing.

 California Will.
-Sam has a house in California and wants to give it to his son Jordi.
-First, he must have a California will with this instruction included.
-The California judge will then transfer the house to Jordi.
-The Spanish judge is not involved.
+Sam also has a house in California that he wants to give to his son Beta.
+Sam must have this written in his California will.
+If so, it transfers to Beta.
+The Spanish judge/will is not involved.

 Spanish Legal Assistance.
-Consult with a Spanish tax attorney (abogado fiscal) to help you prepare your will.
+Consult a Spanish inheritance tax expert to help you prepare your will.
 There are things you can do now that will reduce the taxes your heirs have to pay.

 Conclusion.
-Ex-Pats have some flexibility in disposing of their property in Spain, but knowing which and how the laws apply, and the taxes involved, require expert advice.
+Ex-Pats have some flexibility in disposing of their property in Spain.
+Knowing how it works and the taxes involved requires expert advice.

 Questions.
 I’m a USA-licensed attorney from California and have lived in Spain since 2001.
 I work with a Spanish tax attorney.
 We draft wills for Spanish ex-pats from a variety of countries.
 I’d be happy to answer your questions.
 Mark Carr, [email protected]